Glands and Hormones in Human Body

 In the human body, the endocrine system consists of a network of glands and secrete hormones to regulate the functions of the body including growth and metabolism.
 When glands produce an incorrect amount of hormones, it results in endocrine diseases.
 Therefore, the endocrine system is a network of glands that secrete hormones to help the body to function properly.
 Let us tell you that hormones coordinate a range of bodily functions.

 There are some special tissues in our body called endocrine glands that secrete chemical substances called hormones.
 These hormones help in coordinating the activities of living organisms and their growth.
 Following are the characteristics of hormones:

 - Hormones are secreted by endocrine glands in small amounts.

-- Hormones are secreted directly into blood and travels throughout the body through blood circulatory system.
+- Hormones are secreted directly into blood and travel throughout the body through the blood circulatory system.

-- Hormones have their effect at the sites different from where they are made.
+- Hormones have their effect on the sites different from where they are made.

 - Hormones act on specific tissues or organs.

 A gland secretes a specific substance in the body.
 There are two types of glands.
 They are: